Khaliq Dina Hall: Architecture

-The building's exterior measures 525 by 325 feet, while the interior hall is 95 feet in length and 45 feet wide.
-The interior ceiling height is 30 feet.
-The main hall can seat approximately 600 persons.
-The original pitched roof was made of teak wood, which collapsed in a heavy rainstorm in 1994.
+The building's exterior measures 525 by 325 feet, with an interior hall 95 feet in length and 45 feet in width.
+The interior ceiling height is 30 feet, and the main hall can seat approximately 600 persons.
+The original pitched roof was constructed of teak wood.

 Conservation

-The hall was renovated in 1959 before an address there by President Ayub Khan.
-Restoration of the collapsed roof began in 1996.
-It was again restored in 2002 by the Karachi Metropolitan Corporation at a cost of Rupees 15 million.
-This building is now protected as a Cultural Heritage Sites of Sindh.
+The hall was renovated in 1959 in advance of an address by President Ayub Khan.
+Restoration of the collapsed roof commenced in 1996.
+A further restoration was carried out in 2002 by the Karachi Metropolitan Corporation at a cost of 15 million rupees.
+The building is now protected as a cultural heritage site of Sindh.